ypicchi-arm/vectorscan/README.md

 ```

-In FreeBSD similarly, using gcc12 from pkg
+In FreeBSD similarly, if you install another compiler, cmake might not
+find the right one.
+Worse is if it finds, say, g++ and configures it for
+C++ but leaves cc for C - FreeBSD's default cc is clang, and the binaries
+generated between g++ and clang will not play nicely together.
+Using the example of gcc12 from pkg:
 ```
 export CC="/usr/local/bin/gcc"
 export CXX="/usr/local/bin/g++"